 Your essays will give us an idea of your personality, perspectives, and opinions and will let us know how closely your professional objectives match the objectives of the MBA program.

-Finally, please include the essay number and your name at the top of each sheet.
+Please include the essay number and your name at the top of each page.

 We encourage you to be informative, creative, and concise.

 1. Please discuss your post-MBA short- and long-term professional goals.
 How will your professional experience, when combined with a Kelley MBA degree, allow you to achieve these goals?